 Good news!
 The CDC has cleared fully vaccinated individuals for travel as they are less likely to contract and spread COVID-19.

-In addition, effective March 15th, 2021 the Government of Peru has lifted the quarantine requirement for international arrivals into the country.
-What is now required to enter the country is a negative molecular (PCR), an antigen test or a medical certificate of epidemiological discharge taken within 72 hours prior to arrival.
+The Government of Peru has lifted the quarantine requirement for international arrivals into the country.
+What is now required to enter the country is a negative molecular (PCR) taken within 72 hours prior to arrival or an antigen test taken within 24 hours prior to arrival.
 There is no PCR test requirement for domestic flights.
 Also, Peru was recently awarded the WTTC “Safe Travels” label given by the World Travel & Tourism Council which recognizes the country’s efforts to maintain tourist destinations as safe and hygienic.

 If you are still not ready to travel to Peru at this time and are holding a deposit with us, please note that you can reschedule your trip without penalties/additional charges.
 Any non-refundable deposits will be applied to your account with us as a credit toward future bookings.